MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 You can automatically install Visio and Project in the languages that are in use by an existing version of Office 365 ProPlus.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

+If you're adding to an existing deployment, the ODT will automatically use the same architecture (32 bit or 64 bit), source location, and update channel as the existing installation of Office 365 ProPlus.
+Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups in your organization.

 > [!NOTE]
 > You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet availabe in that tool.
 Instead, you must edit the configuration file in a text editor.

 1. When creating the configuration file in a text editor, use "MatchInstalled" as the Language ID, as shown in the example below.
 2. Optionally, you can include the TargetProduct as an attribute of the Language element, as shown in the example.
 By doing so, you can specify which existing Office product should be used to determine which languages to install.
 For example, if you set TargetProduct = "O365ProPlusRetail", the Office products you're deploying will be installed in the same languages as Office 365 ProPlus, if that product is installed on the client computer.
-3. If you deploy languages from a local source, as shown in the example below, you must download any possible matched languages to that source first.
+3. If you deploy languages from a local source, you must download any possible matched languages to that source first.
 For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).
 4. If you use a local source, we recommend using the Office CDN as a backup source for language packs and proofing tools by including the AllowCdnFallback attribute in the configuration file, as shown in the example.

 For details on how to edit the configuration file in a text editor, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).